If you were denied a new bank account recently, you’re not alone. Around 15% of people applying for new checking accounts are rejected daily.

 Here are a few other alternatives, but in most cases, we don’t recommend them.

 - Prepaid debit cards – A prepaid debit card can be loaded with a certain amount of money, and can be used to make purchases or withdraw cash from ATMs.
-It’s used just like a credit card and the fees are not as high as they once were.
+It’s used just like a credit card, and the fees are not as high as they once were.
 Some prepaid cards even come with online bill pay, free ATM withdrawals, and more.

 - Secured credit cards – Have some cash you can use as collateral?
 Use it to get a secured credit card.
-Be prepared for high interest rates and fees as well as smaller credit limits with these credit cards.
+Be prepared for high interest rates and fees, as well as smaller credit limits with these credit cards.

 - E-wallet – You can try signing up for an online service like PayPal, Venmo, Zelle, Apple Pay, Google Pay, or Samsung Pay.
 Some of them offer debit cards if you meet certain criteria.

-- Brokerage accounts – Brokerages do not run ChexSystems, so you may be able to qualify for a money market account even if you don’t qualify for a checking account.
+- Brokerage accounts – Brokerages do not run ChexSystems, so you may be able to qualify for a money market account even if you don’t qualify for a traditional checking account.
 The balance and deposit requirements are often substantial, however, so you will need to be prepared for that.

 - Foreign bank accounts – This option is obviously far from convenient, but it is still something to consider, especially if you live near the Canadian border.
 There are some Canadian banks that will allow US citizens to open a bank account.